AI-driven Prices for Externalities and Sustainability in Production Markets: Introduction

 \subsection{Discussion \& Related Work}

-\paragraph{Competitive Markets}
+\subsubsection{Competitive Markets}

-The origins of competitive market theory date back to the pioneering ideas of~\citeauthor{walras1874elements}[\citeyear{walras1874elements}] and~\citeauthor{Fisher1892PhDThesis}[\citeyear{Fisher1892PhDThesis}]. \citeauthor{arrow1954existence}[\citeyear{arrow1954existence}], defined and studied the standard, most general model of competitive markets, and proved the existence of a market equilibrium (ME).
+The origins of competitive market theory date back to the pioneering ideas of~\citeauthor{walras1874elements} (\citeyear{walras1874elements}) and~\citeauthor{Fisher1892PhDThesis} (\citeyear{Fisher1892PhDThesis}). \citeauthor{arrow1954existence} (\citeyear{arrow1954existence}), defined and studied the standard, most general model of competitive markets, and proved the existence of a market equilibrium (ME).
 The market that we consider in this paper is a special case of the Arrow-Debreu model, due to Fisher \cite{Fisher1892PhDThesis}, where the market participants are divided into buyers and sellers, and buyers do not have intrinsic value for money, but rather use money as a means of facilitating the trade.
-We chose the (linear) ``Fisher market'' as our benchmark because, contrary to general Arrow-Debreu markets, computing a ME can be done in polynomial time.
+We chose the (linear) ``Fisher market'' as our benchmark because, contrary to general Arrow-Debreu markets (e.g., see \cite{chen2017complexity}), computing a ME can be done in polynomial time.
+We remark that in our setting the harvesters are the recurring entities in the system, as they return to the market with (potentially) new harvest in each round.
+On the other hand, we assume that buyers are short-lived (i.e., they only participate in the market once) or myopic (i.e., they are trying to maximize their utility at the current market stage). \citet{goktas2022zero} recently defined the notion of a \emph{stochastic} Fisher market (extending the ideas of \cite{friesen1979arrow} for Arrow-Debreu-type markets), where the same buyers participate in the same Fisher market over a sequence of steps, aiming to maximize their long-term utility and possibly saving part of their budget for future steps.
+As our focus in this work is on the harvesters (who are also our learning agents) rather than the buyers, we elected to study the standard, static Fisher market model instead.